-To participate in the program you should familiarise yourself with all the key concepts and issues, even if you're an experienced energy efficiency practitioner.
-The use of these concepts to design, carry out, measure and verify M&V projects are described in greater detail in Section 4, and the process used to carry out a project is described in Section 5.
+To participate in the program, you should familiarise yourself with all the key concepts and issues, even if you are an experienced energy efficiency practitioner.
+The use of these concepts to design, carry out, measure and verify M&V projects are described in greater detail in Section 4 and 5, and the process used to carry out a project is described in Section 6.

-If you are unsure about any of these concepts, in the first instance please refer to the resources listed in Section 2 of this document and the International Performance Measurement and Verification Protocol - Concepts and Options for Determining Energy and Water Savings Volume 1 2012 (IPMVP).
-If you have further questions, please contact VEU support on (03) 9032 1310 or veu@esc.vic.gov.au
+If you are unsure about any of these concepts, in the first instance please refer to the resources listed in Section 2 of this document and the International Performance Measurement and Verification Protocol (IPMVP®) - Core Concepts 2022 and Options for Determining Energy and Water Savings Volume 1 2012 (IPMVP).
+If you have further questions, please contact VEU support on (03) 9032 1310, by email: veu@esc.vic.gov.au or via the 'Contact Us' form in the VEU Registry.